apache/xmlgraphics-batik/lib/README.xml-apis.txt

 under the W3C Document License.
 See LICENSE.dom-software.txt and LICENSE.dom-documentation.txt.

-The JAXP 1.3 code is licensed under the Apache Software License 2.0.
-See LICENSE in the root directory of this distribution.
+The JAXP 1.3 code is licensed under the Apache Software License 2.0, which is in the LICENSE in the root directory of this distribution.

 SAX is public domain.
 See LICENSE.sax.txt.